JamesWoolfenden/packer-by-example/README.md

 ```CLI
  packer build ./hcl2/ubuntu/
 ```

-With HCL2 You can separate out builders from the provisioners.
+With HCL2 You can separate out builders from the Provisioners.

 ## Troubleshooting